bogdanrbucur/task-tracker/README.md

 - [ ] Scheduled function to check for overdue tasks and set the status to Overdue
 - [ ] Add toast notifications for changes
 - [ ] Design a dashboard with statistics on top, my pending tasks and tasks to review for managers
+- [ ] Comments @ mentions
+- [ ] Email notifications for comment @mentions, re-opened tasks, task completion, task assigned
+- [ ] Sonner toast notifications when emails are sent
-- [ ] Implement email notifications for overdue tasks and comments
+- [ ] Email notifications for overdue tasks (10 days)